JackAdams/meteor-undo-redo/README.md

 #### Full documentation

-Full documentation is available at https://github.com/JackAdams/meteor-transactions2.
+Full documentation about `babrahams:transactions2` is available at https://github.com/JackAdams/meteor-transactions2.
 We __strongly__ recommend reading through this before attempting to use this package.
 All the security info is there.